PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/CloneItems-101.md

 This program automates the cloning method described in this video: https://www.youtube.com/watch?v=staa9Fv0Rwo

 To set this program up, you will need to have activated the glitch and have cloned your ride legendary.
-If you don't want to do it manually, the you can run the [Ride Cloner](RideCloner-101.md) for an iteration and it will have cloned your ride legendary into your boxes.
+If you don't want to do it manually, the you can run the [Ride Cloner](RideCloner-101.md) for one or more iterations and it will have cloned your ride legendary into your boxes.
 From there you can move it into your party to complete the setup.

 **Note that this glitch is very likely to be patched in a future update.
 Thus it is versioned as 1.0.1.**